Skip to main content

 The Supreme Court of Canada upheld a recently enacted rape shield law.
 Mills, a defendant in a rape case, challenged the law, arguing it violated sections 7 and 11(d) of the Canadian Charter of Rights and Freedoms.
 The Supreme Court found that the law gave sufficient discrepancy to judges to ensure that the rights of a defendant in a rape case were not violated.

-A bus driver was convicted of sexually assaulting three developmentally disabled women, two of whom were passengers on the defendant’s bus route.
+A public bus driver was convicted of sexually assaulting three developmentally disabled women, two of whom were passengers on the defendant’s bus route.
 On appeal, the defendant challenged his conviction on several grounds, one of which was that the trial court erred in precluding him from questioning the victim’s mother about a previous incident that suggested the victim was promiscuous.

 Subscribe to rape shield law